 One of Chipola's greatest assets is its outstanding faculty.
-Of the full-time faculty members, about 82% are tenured; about 24% hold doctorates; and 63% hold master's or education specialist degrees.
-At least 10% of the faculty members are completing course work toward the doctorate.
+Of the full-time faculty members, about 57% are tenured; about 32% hold doctorates; and 57% hold master's or education specialist degrees.
+At least 14% of the faculty members are completing course work toward the doctorate.

 Several instructors have received prestigious teaching awards and won state and regional recognition for instructional projects at Chipola.
-John Gardner, Chipola College Automotive Technology Instructor, was recently named Professor of the Year by the Association of Florida Colleges.
+John Gardner, Automotive Technology Instructor, was named the 2018 Professor of the Year by the Association of Florida Colleges.
+Amie Myers, English Instructor, was a finalist for the Professor of the Year Award in 2020.
+Sherry Klanjac, Business Instructor, was a finalist for the 2020 Ernest L. Boyer Excellence in Teaching and Technology Award by the Association of Florida Colleges.